stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * The generated API is polluted by ugly internals such as field handles, structure sizes, helper methods, etc.

-* API methods and structures can only be defined in terms of FFM types or primitives (resulting in poor type safety and loss of meaning).
+* API methods and structures can only be defined in terms of an FFM `MemorySegment` or primitives resulting in poor type safety and loss of meaning.

 * Enumerations are implemented as static integer accessors (WTF!)